 The entire month of Shua’l, or second month of the lunar calendar.

-The first two decades sometimes including the third decade of the month of Hijja, the twelth month of the year.
+The first two decades sometimes including the third decade of the month of Hijja, the twelfth month of the year.

-The Koranic teachers recommend to the children to work a little durant the vacation.
+The Koranic teachers recommend to the children to work a little during the vacation.
 Older students must read every day a few chapters (Surats).
 The little ones keep their plank to review it.

 The season of fieldwork induce a noticeable reduction in the intellectual fervor.
 The children must carry out intense work in the property of their Karamoko: tillage, sowing, weeding, and harvest.
 Such a schedule only allows them to return to the village in the evening.
 By that time, they have no desire to spend time reading their lesson.
 And the teacher is quite understanding.